andyavos/stravastats/README.md

 # stravastats
 ### Strava Year-to-date Dashboard

-Connect your Strava account to see your year-to-date cycling stats — mileage, elevation, ride count, and monthly breakdown.
+Connect your Strava account to see your year-to-date cycling stats.
+Mileage, elevation, ride count, and monthly breakdown.

 Uses the Strava API, Strava MCP version coming.